QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs

-To this end, we introduce the \textbf{Q}uebec-\textbf{Fr}ench \textbf{B}enchmark of \textbf{L}inguistic \textbf{M}inimal \textbf{P}airs (QFrBLiMP)\footnote{Link removed for double-anonymized anonymity.}, a corpus consisting of 1,761 minimal pairs annotated with 20 linguistic phenomena and human evaluations.
-Specifically, those minimal pairs have been created by modifying sentences manually extracted from an official online resource maintained by a \textit{Québec} government institution.
+To this end, we introduce the \textbf{Q}uebec-\textbf{Fr}ench \textbf{B}enchmark of \textbf{L}inguistic \textbf{M}inimal \textbf{P}airs (QFrBLiMP)\footnote{\href{https://github.com/davebulaval/QFrBLiMP}{https://github.com/davebulaval/QFrBLiMP}}, a corpus consisting of 1,761 MPs annotated with 20 linguistic phenomena (LP) and human evaluations.
+Specifically, those MPs have been created by modifying sentences manually extracted from an official online resource maintained by a \textit{Québec} government institution.
 All sentences were classified by a linguist and annotated by twelve native French speakers from Quebec at the undergraduate level.
 The main contributions of this work are twofold: \begin{enumerate}[leftmargin=*, noitemsep, topsep=0ex] \item The creation and release of QFrBLiMP, a benchmark of LMP that leverage human-annotated sentences rather than synthetic ones; \item A set of experiments to assess the performance of LLM on QFrBLiMP as compared to that of human annotators. \end{enumerate}

 It is outlined as follows: first, we study the available LMP resources corpora in \autoref{sec:rel_work}.
 Then, we propose the QFrBLiMP corpus in \autoref{sec:QFrBLiMP}.
 In \autoref{sec:experiment} and \autoref{sec:res}, we present a set of experiments conducted on LLMs to test their competency in French.
 Finally, in \autoref{sec:conclusion}, we conclude and discuss our future work.